As a friendly and caring community, we’re here to help you be the best you possible.

 Academic skills, 1:1s or group workshops

-If you're looking for support with your academic studies, you will have a Personal Tutor in your department as part of our Peer Guide scheme, where you are appointed a fellow student to offer non-judgemental support.
-You can also access help through the Centre for the Development of Academic Skills (CeDAs) which runs workshops, 1:1 advice and drop-in sessions to help boost your academic and study skills.
+You can access help through the Centre for the Development of Academic Skills (CeDAs) which runs workshops, 1:1 advice and drop-in sessions to help boost your academic and study skills.

 Personal Tutors and Peer Guides

-A personal tutor is a designated friendly face and line of support within your department.
-They are there to help you settle into academic life, check up on how you’re doing, and signpost you to other university services if and when needed.
+A personal tutor is an academic member of staff from your department, who is a designated friendly face and line of support.
+They are there as a point of contact to help you settle into academic life, make sure you are coping with university life, and signpost you to other university services if and when needed.

 Peer Guides are current students (in the same School as you) and are another great source of information.
-They will be able to provide you with practical guidance and helpful resources during your first weeks as a Royal Holloway student.
+They will be able to provide you with practical guidance and helpful resources.

 There are also opportunities to become an academic rep to influence changes on your course, participate in our Union Workshops, and have a say on the services we deliver.